jina-ai/inference-client/README.md

 # Create a DocumentArray with a single image document
 docs = DocumentArray([Document(uri='singapore.jpg')])

-# Rank the documents
+# Caption the documents
 response = blip2_model.caption(docs=docs)

-# Access the matches
+# Access the captions
 for doc in response:
     print(doc.tags['response'])
 ```